porrasar/alisa_porras_RealEstate_capstone2/README.md

 Currently,
 - the owner keeps records of notes and customer transactions in a spreadsheet
-- payments: there are 3 ways they pay...electronic transfer from their bank to ours, direct deposit in our account through drive-thru or inside bank, and mail in payment
+- payments: there are 3 ways tenants pay...electronic transfer from their bank to ours, direct deposit in our account through drive-thru or inside the bank, and mail in payment
 - the customer does not have the ability to access their transactions (i.e. payments, repairs made, lease, documents, etc).